 10. Kwame Nkrumah Memorial Day – September 21st

 The Kwame Nkrumah Memorial Day is a public holiday in Ghana.
 It is celebrated on September 21st.
 It marks the birth anniversary of the first prime minister and president of Ghana who led the country to independence from the British.
 This year’s anniversary will be observed on Tuesday, September 21st.

 This national holiday is set aside specially to honor farmers in Ghana.
 The national government usually announces its agricultural plans during this day and also unveils ways to make the cultivation of plants and rearing of animals better for the people.
 Farmer’s Day is celebrated every first Friday in December.

 December 25 is a universal public holiday, set aside to commemorate the birth of Jesus Christ.
 On this day, Ghanaians commemorate the birth of Jesus Christ.
 It is usually a day of joy and merriment and is marked by so many activities around the country.
 While some people usually stay at home and welcome visitors, friends, and loved ones, others take a trip to event centers, amusement parks, entertainment functions, and a whole lot of other places.

 13. Boxing Day – December 26

 This is another public holiday that features in the Ghanaian calendar.
-The boxing day is usually celebrated a day after Christmas all over the world.
+Boxing day is usually celebrated a day after Christmas worldwide.
 It is a day Ghanaians give back to the less fortunate.
-The atmosphere is often clouded with excitement and liveliness of the Yuletide season.
+The atmosphere is often clouded with excitement and the liveliness of the Yuletide season.

 Other Notable Days in Ghana